techtanzeel/collado-io/src/markdown/blog/pivoting-iomando/index.md

 ---
-title: "iomando: Pivot"
+title: "Pivoting iomando"
 date: "2013-01-15"
-path: "/blog/2013/iomando-pivot"
+path: "/blog/2013/pivoting-iomando"
-tags: ["business", "iomando"]
+tags: ["iomando", "memoir", "business"]
 featured: "false"
-excerpt: "The lessons learned while introducing the very first iteration of our product."
+excerpt: "Most of our initial assumptions for iomando proved to be wrong early on.
+This is the story of how we turned the entire business model around and the lessons we learned while introducing the very first iteration of the product."
 ---

 By January 2012 we already had a [working prototype](/blog/2013/iomando-prologue) of a product that could be used to open doors with a smartphone.
 Curiously enough, we were convinced that it was not possible to monetize and build a sustainable business around such product.